springernature/vpat/springerlink.md

 <br><br>
 Some pages rendered in the <strong>older</strong> design may contain components where some items in the focus order do not match the visual order (for example the "date published" filtering on search results pages).
 <br><br>
-On pages rendered in the <strong>newer</strong> design (currently Articles, Chapters, Books, Reference Works, and Reference Work Entries), the focus order of page content matches the visual order.
+On pages rendered in the <strong>newer</strong> design (currently Articles, Chapters, Books, Book Series, Reference Works, and Reference Work Entries), the focus order of page content matches the visual order.
 <br><br>
 Some pages located at checkout.springer.com contain components where the focus order does not match the visual order (for example the "terms" link on the registration page visually appears at the bottom of the registration form, but appears directly after the page header in the source/focus order).
 <br><br>